Skip to Content

 What are the bright colored snakes in Texas?

-In Texas, the brightly colored Texas Coral Snake dons red, yellow, and black bands.
+You’ll spot bright-colored snakes like the Texas Coral Snake with its red, yellow, and black bands.

 How do snakes contribute to Texas ecosystems?